Issues with an empty or a derelict property

 - free advice and help

-- Financial assistance for repairs to bring properties back into use (only in certain circumstances).
+- financial help for repairs to bring properties back into use (only in certain circumstances)

 - an introduction to the Gateshead Private Landlords' Association to benefit from its membership

 What to do if the empty property is physically affecting your property

-If your property is suffering from a physical problem such as dampness or dry rot which has its origins in the disrepair of an adjoining empty property it may constitute a Private Nuisance.
+If your property has a problem such as dampness or dry rot caused by the disrepair of an adjoining empty property, it may constitute a 'private nuisance'.

 The Environmental Protection Act 1990 allows owners to take a civil action against another owner whose property is affecting their property and where a private nuisance can be demonstrated.
 The test for this is the effect that the situation has on you.
 It must either be harming the health of you or others living in your property, or a nuisance in that it interferes with your enjoyment of your property.
 It is not enough to be disturbed by something which is merely an eyesore.

-The common sense test which the Court applies is "Is the activity or situation unreasonable or excessive or both in the opinion of the ordinary man in the street; not somebody who may be oversensitive or in unique circumstances?"
-If you consider the answer to be "yes", then you could proceed with reasonable confidence.
+The Court uses a common-sense test: "Is the activity or situation unreasonable or excessive or both in the opinion of the ordinary person in the street, not somebody who may be oversensitive or in unique circumstances?"
+If you consider the answer to be "yes", you could proceed with reasonable confidence.

 How to report an empty property

-If you know of a property standing empty and causing problems, whether it is council or privately owned, then contact us using the details below for advice and assistance.
+If you know of a property standing empty and causing problems, whether it is council or privately owned, contact us using the details below.

 It is not illegal to keep a property empty but it can be an expensive option.
-You must make sure that it remains secure and well-maintained during the vacancy, that the gardens are kept neat and tidy and that you pay your council tax and other utility demands.
+You must make sure that it is secure and well-maintained, that the gardens are neat and tidy, and that you pay your Council Tax and other utility demands.